rcl-cloudtnt/badges/netProgramming/writing-code-with-csharp.md

     - the code should use at least 3 *types*
     - the code should use at least 2 *statements*

-Please refer to this [sample project]() as a guide.

 # Assessment

-The recipient will be assessed through a review of a completed project:
+The recipient will be assessed through a review of a completed project.